heimrichhannot/contao-menu-bundle/README.md

 on most touch devices.

 On devices with `window.navigator.maxTouchPoints` being 0, you can also click the submenu headers because submenus are opened by hovering.

+## Usage

+1. Install the bundle via composer: `composer require heimrichhannot/contao-menu-bundle`
+2. Update the database
+3. Create a new module of type Menu (H&H)
+4. Set the template nav_huh_menu_default to the module
+5. Assign it to your layout (preferably in the header)

 ## Technical notes